 So we thought we would do this all over again this year!

-What are we expecting to be the main trends coming to your workplace in this 2019?
+What are we expecting to be the main trends coming to your workplace any time soon?
 And more importantly, how can we address (or embrace) them to secure the best for our staff?

 Let’s find out!

-Investing heavily in mental health initiatives such as EAPs, mental health first aiders, counseling and online GPs for staff will be a good way of pushing for more ways to tackle this issue, encouraging employees to seek help when needed.
-Examples of companies ahead of this trend include Innocent Drinks, who give all their employees a free gym membership encouraging them to enjoy a proper break over lunch or after work, while Netflix has an unlimited vacation scheme in place offering new moms and dads up to one year paid time off (a rare thing, particularly in the US).
+Investing heavily in mental health initiatives such as EAPs, mental health first aiders, counseling, and online GPs for staff will be a good way of pushing for more ways to tackle this issue, encouraging employees to seek help when needed.
+Examples of companies ahead of this trend include Innocent Drinks, who give all their employees a free gym membership enabling them to enjoy a proper break over lunch or after work.
+At the same time, Netflix has an unlimited vacation scheme in place offering new moms and dads up to one year paid time off (a rare thing, particularly in the US).

-We also expect 2019 to be a year where we see a movement by employers towards a culture of psychological safety.
-This will be key in counteracting imposter syndrome as it reports epidemic levels in UK workplaces for the first time ever, estimating to have affected 62% of UK employees in 2018.
+We also expect to see a movement by employers toward a culture of psychological safety.
+This will be key in counteracting imposter syndrome as it reports epidemic levels in UK workplaces for the first time, estimated to have affected 62% of UK employees.

-Perhaps 2019 will see a movement similar to #MeToo for ‘impostor syndrome’, as the concept gains public awareness and enforcement.
+Perhaps we will see a movement similar to #MeToo for ‘impostor syndrome’ as the concept gains public awareness and enforcement.

 Tips to help employees overcome imposter syndrome at work include sharing your own personal experiences as managers – showing that you also have your highs and lows, your strengths and weaknesses and that no knowledge is absolute, as well as providing support for employees to open to their fears through tools such as Employee Assistance Programmes and in-house mental health first aiders.

 Before co-founding Perkbox, the UK’s fastest-growing employee engagement platform, Chieu Cao established himself as a tech marketing force to be reckoned with, leading initiatives for brands including Microsoft, Amazon and Yahoo.
-A consultant turned CMO, Chieu’s repertoire spans both B2C and B2B, from SEO to social strategy.